Plancke/hypixel-php/README.md

 This is a PHP wrapper for the [Hypixel Public API](https://api.hypixel.net) You can find Documentation and a Java implementation here: https://github.com/HypixelDev/PublicAPI

+Note that this version is VERY outdated and a lot of things will not work as intended.

 ## Requirements
 - PHP 7+
 - Hypixel API key